bahrus/custom-enhancements/README.md

 I think that would be a great start.
 But the rest of this proposal outlines some ways the platform could assist third parties in implementing their enhancements in a more orderly fashion, so they can work together, and with the platform, in harmony.

-## CustomEnhancement:  {CustomProp: string,  CustomAttr?: [string, string..., string]}
+## Justification for enh-

 The next thing beyond that announcement would be what many (including myself) are clamoring for:

 The platform informs web component developers to not use any attributes with a prefix that pairs up with the property gateway name, "enhancements"; that that prefix is only to be used by third parties to match up with the sub-property of "enhancements" they claim ownership of.
 My suggestion is enh-*.
+Continuing to use data- seems fundamentally flawed from a semantic point of view, and would also result in more overlapping uses between these two very different attribute meanings.

 So if server-rendered HTML looks as follows: